computing-culture/essays/motorhead-1998.md

 Eventually, PCs outgrew *Motorhead*.
 As newer games appeared that better matched emerging hardware capabilities, and as extreme frame rates became common rather than exceptional, *Motorhead* was sidelined.
 The same arms race that sustained the game for several years also ensured that it would not last indefinitely.

+The PlayStation version of *Motorhead* was released after the PC version, meaning that early competitive norms were established by PC players rather than console owners.
+These early participants typically played on AT/ATX desktop PCs, where hardware tuning and performance optimisation were part of regular practice.
+Keyboard players were a minority, as effective control required a very light and precise touch, but skilled keyboard users were influential and visible within the community.
+As a result, competitive benchmarks were set by desktop PC and keyboard-based play, shaping expectations that later entrants were expected to meet.

 ## 6. Did It Matter for Long Enough?

 Yes, but only for a limited time — and that time mattered.

-When *Motorhead* was released, most players did not yet have fast 3D graphics cards.
+When *Motorhead* was released, many players did not yet have hardware-accelerated 3D graphics cards capable of sustaining high and stable frame rates.
 Software rendering worked well, and very high frame rates were rare.

 As PCs improved, higher frame rates became possible, but still required effort and money.
 This created a period when: